-- At the beginning of the pull, the arm and especially the shoulder are in an anatomical weak overhead position.
-Putting additional load on the shoulder in this position isn’t such a good idea.
+1) At the beginning of the pull, the arm and especially the shoulder are in an anatomical weak overhead position.
+Putting an additional load on the shoulder in this position isn’t such a good idea.

-- Often, a swimmer’s stroke is far from perfect.
-Putting additional load on the shoulder in that case can increase strain and lead to swimmer’s shoulder.
+2) Often, a swimmer’s stroke is far from perfect.
+Putting an additional load on the shoulder, in that case, can increase strain and lead to swimmer’s shoulder.

 Other Shortcomings of Swim Paddles

-Besides the debatable shoulder strengthening argument, there are other arguments that speak against the use of swimming paddles:
+Besides the debatable shoulder strengthening argument, other arguments speak against the use of swimming paddles:

 - Swimming paddles aren’t allowed in competitions.
 So you have to learn to be efficient without them.